ShawnTheBeachy/Papyrus/README.md

 #### Parsing the HTML

 Getting the CSS styles is optional, but will help to display the UI more closely to how it is displayed in HTML.
 You may use whatever method you wish to get the CSS content, now that you can parse the location of the stylesheets from the HTML.
 The EBook class does have an extension method which takes an absolute path to a file inside its folder and returns the file.
-E.g.  `Book.GetFileAsync("C:/Path/To/The/EBook/styles/styles.css");` I intend to build this functionality into Papyrus in the future.
+E.g.  `Book.GetFileAsync("C:/Path/To/The/EBook/styles/styles.css");` I intend to build the CSS loading functionality right into Papyrus in the future.
 If you opt not to get the CSS, just pass an empty string to the parser.

 ```c#